 Aurora Southern Highlands Steiner School opened in January 2013.

-In its second year, Poetry in First Languages - Gundungurra will focus on connecting to Country through a conservation project in partnership with Wingecarribee Shire Council and the NSW Office of Environment and Heritage, Glossies in the Mist.
+In its second year, Poetry in First Languages - Gundungurra focuses on connecting to Country through a conservation project in partnership with Wingecarribee Shire Council and the NSW Office of Environment and Heritage, Glossies in the Mist.
 This iteration of Poetry in First Languages aims to support students to create poetry about the Glossy Black Cockatoo and other local species, drawing on Gundungurra Language.
-Students will bring about awareness of this endangered species and encourage change in the local environment and community.
-This project will take students on Country with Elders and Custodians, educate them in conservation practices and support students in learning about Gundungurra culture and land.
-Students will create poems in Gundungurra language to celebrate local flora and fauna, which will be published and performed meaningfully in the broader community.
+Students helped bring about awareness of this endangered species and encourage change in the local environment and community.
+This project took students on Country with Elders and Custodians, educated them in conservation practices and support students in learning about Gundungurra culture and land.
+Students created poems in Gundungurra language to celebrate local flora and fauna, which will be published and performed meaningfully in the broader community.

-In March, following the cultural experience Gunai poet Kirli Saunders will guide students from Aurora Southern Highlands Steiner School through the new resource, specific to Gundungurra Country with Aunty Trish Levett.
-Students will be connected to First Nations Poets, Elders and Language Custodians on Country, strengthening the connection of First Nations students to Country, language and community to empower students to feel pride in their cultural identities.
+In March, following the cultural experience Gunai poet Kirli Saunders guided students from Aurora Southern Highlands Steiner School.
+Berrima Public School, Bowral High School, Bowral Public School, Moss Vale High School and St Pauls Primary School through the new resource, specific to Gundungurra Country with Aunty Trish Levett.
+Students were connected to First Nations Poets, Elders and Language Custodians on Country, strengthening the connection of First Nations students to Country, language and community to empower students to feel pride in their cultural identities.

 Poetry in First Languages is supported by the Commonwealth through the Australian National Commission for UNESCO of the Department of Foreign Affairs and Trade.
 It is proudly supported by Graeme Wood Foundation, Oranges and Sardines Foundation, Copyright Agency, and generous individuals.